Sirisha-t/iMPP/README.md

 iMPP is a tool designed to predict genes and assemble peptides from short fragmentary reads. iMPP is written in C++ and has been tested on a 64-bit Linux system.

-The input for the software are FASTQ sequences, and the output comprises of 4 files:
+The input for the software are FASTQ sequences, and the output comprises of four files:
 1. predicted genes (nucl), 2. predicted peptides (prot), 3. gene predictions in gff format, 4. assembled peptide sequences (prot).

 The workflow for iMPP has been written in [Nextflow](https://www.nextflow.io/index.html), since it supports the use of [Docker](https://www.docker.com/) containers.